tlandle/eCloudSim/README.md

 - use `CHECK` in logs more to simplify and optimize logging logic for perf

-- move to completion queue & threadpool with servers on client & sim API
+- add option to launch Carla

+  - option to  `-RenderOffscreen` or not

-- is maphelper required for 2 Lane Free?
+- support option for `num_cars`

+  - assert location type is random

 Top Level